Sliding wear: role of plasticity

-In most artificial joint applications, the counter surface to the UHMWPE is extremely smooth, with an rms roughness below $0.03 \ {\rm \mu m}$.
-For such surfaces, the wear mechanism described earlier cannot occur, and the observed wear rate is typically very low, on the order of $10^{-8} \ {\rm mm^3/Nm}$.
-The most likely origin of this wear is {\it polymer asperity wear}.
-The polymer surfaces in artificial joints often exhibit surface roughness with amplitudes of several micrometers (rms roughness of approximately $1 \ {\rm \mu m}$).
-Under load, many of these asperities deform elastoplastically.
-During sliding, tensile stresses can develop at the base of the asperities, particularly on the asperity's backside, leading to crack propagation or stress corrosion and subsequent wear.
-This mechanism is likely responsible for wear in artificial joints and in other cases where polymers slide on very smooth surfaces.
+In typical artificial joint systems, the counter surface in contact with the UHMWPE has an rms roughness below $0.03 \ {\rm \mu m}$.
+For such smooth surfaces, the wear mechanism described earlier cannot occur, and the observed wear rate is typically very low, on the order of $10^{-8} \ {\rm mm^3/Nm}$.
+The most probable origin of this wear is polymer asperity wear.
+The UHMWPE surfaces in these systems often exhibit surface roughness with amplitudes on the order of micrometers (rms roughness of approximately $1 \ {\rm \mu m}$).
+Under load, many of these asperities undergo elastoplastic deformation.
+During sliding, tensile stresses can develop at the base of the asperities, particularly on their trailing edges, which may lead to crack propagation or stress corrosion and the formation of wear particles.
+This mechanism likely dominates wear in artificial joints and in other cases where polymers slide against very smooth surfaces.

-The wear process considered above is not the only possible wear mechanism but is expected to dominate unless the roughness of the counter surface is very small.
-In the latter case, significantly smaller wear rates are anticipated compared to those observed for the tile and sandpaper surfaces.
+The wear process discussed above is not the only possible mechanism but is expected to be dominant unless the counter surface roughness is extremely small.
+In such cases, significantly lower wear rates are expected compared to those for rougher surfaces such as tile or sandpaper.

-Another wear mechanism is adhesive wear.
-Adhesive wear is particularly important for metals \cite{metal}.
-In asperity contact regions, local pressures can break the oxide coating present on most metals, resulting in direct metal-to-metal contact.
-If the metals are of similar composition, such as steel against steel, cold-welded junctions may form, leading to material transfer between the sliding objects.
-This phenomenon has been confirmed in experiments using radioactive metals to trace material transfer.
+Another important wear mechanism is adhesive wear, which is particularly relevant for metals \cite{metal}.
+In asperity contact regions, local pressures can exceed the strength of the native oxide layer present on most metals, leading to direct metal-to-metal contact.
+If the materials are similar in composition, such as steel sliding on steel, cold-welded junctions can form and result in material transfer.
+This phenomenon has been confirmed in experiments using radioactive tracers to monitor material exchange.

-The transferred material contains oxide film fragments, and the exposed free metal oxidizes, forming a transferred film enriched with oxides.
-This film binds to the base metal less strongly than the internal binding within the metals.
-Consequently, after sufficient sliding time, oxide-rich wear particles form.
-Initially, these particles may become trapped between the sliding surfaces, but eventually, they leave the interface as wear debris.
+The transferred material typically includes fragments of the oxide layer, and the exposed fresh metal quickly oxidizes, forming a new transferred film enriched with oxides.
+This film is often more weakly bound to the substrate than the bulk metal, and after sufficient sliding, oxide-rich particles may be generated.
+These particles may initially remain trapped between the surfaces, but over time they detach and contribute to the wear debris.